-Commitments and contingencies
+Commitments and contingencies See Note 17.

-See Note 16.

-(o) Income/loss per share
+(p) Income/loss per share

 Basic income/loss per share is calculated using the weighted average number of common shares outstanding.
 Diluted income/loss per share assumes that any proceeds from the exercise of dilutive stock options and warrants would be used to repurchase common shares at the average market price during the period, with the incremental number of shares being included in the denominator of the diluted income/loss per share calculation.
 On December 31, 2019, further to the spin-out of Minco Exploration Limited, the Company issued warrants, however the warrants were not outstanding for any period in the year ended December 31, 2019, any potential conversion of the warrants that would decrease the income/loss per share would have no weights.
-As a result, all outstanding convertible securities of the company during the years ended December 31, 2019 and 2018 have been excluded from diluted income/loss per share.
+As a result, all outstanding convertible securities of the Company during the year ended December 31, 2019 have been excluded from diluted income/loss per share.
+As at December 31, 2020, the Company did not have any convertible securities outstanding.

-(p) Income taxes
+(q) Income taxes